orangetruth/foundryvtt-raspberry-pi/README.md

 ## Install Docker
 1. Follow the steps [here](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script) to install Docker using the convenience script.

+2. Install docker-compose using `sudo apt install docker-compose`.

-2. Add a Non-Root User to the Docker Group
+3. Add a Non-Root User to the Docker Group

 	By default, only users who have administrative privileges (root users) can run containers.
 If you are not logged in as the root, one option is to use the sudo prefix.
 However, you could also add your non-root user to the Docker group which will allow it to execute docker commands.
 The syntax for adding users to the Docker group is: